Miguel Hidalgo, Mexico City: Tacubaya

 In the Aztec period, Tacubaya was called Atlacuihuayan, "place where the river twists" in Nahuatl and only a way station for travelers.
 In 1590 after the Spanish conquest, The Dominicans founded a monastery and church called San José de Tacubaya.
 The area remained rural with orchards, important grain mills and abundant water from its three main rivers of Piedad, Morales and Xola, attracting the wealthy to build country homes here.
 Some development began in the mid 19th century, and mansion building reached its height here in the late 19th and early 20th century.
 In the 19th century, the municipality of Tacubaya consisted of Tacubaya proper and the villages of La Piedad, Mixcoac, Santa Fe and Santa Lucía, along with a number of haciendas and ranches.
 In 1888, Tacubaya had just over 9,000 inhabitants and at the beginning of the 20th, it had 20,000.
 By the 20th century the urban sprawl of Mexico City reached Tacubaya and its rural nature ended.
 Its rivers were encased and its springs dried up.

 The historic center of Tacubaya still has some of its country mansions from the 19th and early 20th centuries and earlier, such as the Casa de la Bola (House of the Ball) which belonged to the Count De la Cortina until 1783.
 Only the cloister of the original former monastery of Santo Domingo still exists, and its church is dedicated to Our Lady of the Purification whose main feast day is Candelaria (Candlemas), giving it the alternate name of the Parish of Candlemas.
 Outside of the historic center, there are several landmarks.
 Edificio Ermita is one of the first skyscrapers in Mexico City, constructed in 1930 in Art Deco style by architect Juan Segura.
 The Luis Barragán House and Studio was the home of one of the country's most renowned architects, built in the early 20th century.

 Much of Tacubaya is now working class.
 One major transportation problem is the overcrowding of unregulated vendors, especially around the Tacubaya metro station.

 Economy

 Interjet has its headquarters in Lomas de Chapultepec.
 Google Mexico also has its headquarters in Lomas.

 Wamos Air has its Mexico City office in Polanco.

-Diplomatic missions
+Organizations and diplomatic missions

 Most of the diplomatic missions in Mexico City are located in Miguel Hidalgo, mainly in the Lomas de Chapultepec and Polanco area.